 Andrew Y. Lee

 My core research project investigates basic conceptual questions about the structure of consciousness: Does consciousness come in degrees?
 Is consciousness multidimensional?
 Are conscious experiences continuous or discrete?
 How do experiential parts relate to experiential wholes?
 Which kinds of mathematical structures should we use to model experiences?
+My work often combines analytic metaphysics, formal tools, and consciousness science.

 Here's an accessible piece—"The Light and the Room"—that captures some of the style and substance of my research.
 For a general overview of my research, see my Research Statement.